andreas-bauer/rejoinderoo/README.md

 ## Prerequisites

+First, ensure that you have a [working Python 3 environment installed](https://docs.python.org/3/using/index.html).

 Rejoinderoo depends on [Pick](https://pypi.org/project/pick/) to provide the selection interface for data fields of the CSV file.
-You have to install the dependencies first.
+Install the dependencies using the `requirements.txt` file.

 ```sh
 pip3 install -r requirements.txt